 Overview

-The goal of Nemesis is to create an extensible data-processing system for Advesary Simulation operations which takes data collected from C2 agents and provides efficiencies to operator workflows
+The goal of Nemesis is to create an extensible file-processing system for Advesary Simulation operations which takes files collected from C2 agents and provides automated analysis and assists with triage.

 Project Structure